Super-Easy, Almost-Instant, Single-Serve Macaroni and Cheese

 - 1/2 cup grated old cheddar cheese

 When a Snack Size Isn't Enough

-I have not doubled or tripled the recipe so I cannot advise you on the cooking time for either.
-My advise is to cook it for another minute, stir, then another minute and stir a few times, testing it with a fork along the way before you add the rest of the ingredients.
+I have not doubled or tripled the recipe, so I cannot advise you on the cooking time for either.
+My advice is to cook it for another minute, stir, then another minute and stir a few times, testing it with a fork along the way before you add the rest of the ingredients.